RoquetteTenreiro/Yield.Mapping/YM.md

 Several approaches have been developed for continuous yield sensing.
 The commercial yield monitors that are currently used by farmers are based on a wide range of methods and technologies.
 The most common include a paddle wheel volume flow sensor, a momentum plate sensor, a gamma ray sensor, strain gage based impact sensors, and an infrared sensor.
 A compelling review of such technologies is provided by Arslan & Colvin.
 (2002).

 - Arslan, S., & Colvin, T. S. (2002).
 Grain yield mapping: Yield sensing, yield reconstruction, and errors.
 Precision Agriculture, 3(2), 135-154.

+Grain flow can be measured both in terms of mass or volume flow.
+For the specific case of raw data collected by the harvester Fendt PLI C 5275, and extracted with the 'New Holland' Precision Land Manager (PLM) software, both variables can be accessed.
+In this particular example, we use volume data as the grain flow variable.
+Volume flow (V) is expressed in cubic centimeters per second.